inorganik/countUp.js/README.md

 ## Angular directive
 Included is an angular module.
 Use the count-up attribute to quickly create an animation.
 It also integrates nicely with the angular-scroll-spy directive. **[Check out the angular demo](http://inorganik.github.io/angular-scroll-spy).**

+## WordPress plugin
+If you want a quick and easy way to use this on your WordPress site, try this plugin by [@4DMedia](https://twitter.com/4dMedia): [https://wordpress.org/plugins/countup-js/](https://wordpress.org/plugins/countup-js/)

 ## Usage:
 Params:
 - `target` = id of html element, input, svg text element, or var of previously selected element/input where counting occurs